LuloLab/lulo/README.md

 # Lulo - Unity Project

 This is my first game demo made in the first few months of the covid-19 epidemic.
-At that moment I have little skill about modeling and music, and the completion of this project is very low.
-But I don't have much time to work on it, so I decided to release it as it is.
+I am not going to work on this project anymore, since it does not have a plesant difficulty curve.

 The WebGL release build can be found at https://lulolab.itch.io/lulo.